bet01/workshops/prometheus_grafana/README.md

 Go to the `WeatherForecastController.cs` and replace the contents of the `Get()` method with:
 ```
+// Increment counter by 1
 AppMetrics.WeatherRequestCount.Inc();

+// Wrap code to measure in using
 using (AppMetrics.CallDuration.NewTimer())
 {
     var stopWatch = new Stopwatch();